Tri-State Relay Service

 relay clear-delivered

 In the menu bar app, left click for the fastest Play Next path.
+Use Start Live when you want new updates to keep playing automatically and Stop Live when you want to return to Focus.
 Right click opens the command palette.
 Your keyboard shortcut opens the command palette with Play Next selected, so pressing Return immediately plays the next eligible relay.

 The app owns playback.
 The CLI submits and manages relays, but it does not speak directly.